Log in

 Dr. Doug Wood’s fascinating audiovisual presentation will cover Dr. Wood’s birding trip to Malaysia and Borneo during Summer 2019.
 He will show photos of birds, mammals, reptiles, habitat, and more from his trip.
 Dr. Wood will include discussion about Malaysia and Borneo with regards to conservation issues, animal behavior, and global birding.

-there since 2001.
+Dr. Doug Wood is a Professor of Biological Sciences at Southeastern Oklahoma State University and has taught there since 2001.
 He originally hails from Lawrence, Kansas, but his academic wanderings earned him his BA in Biology from Boston University, MS in Zoology from Eastern Illinois University, and Ph.D. in Forestry and Wildlife Ecology from Mississippi State University.
 Currently, Dr. Wood teaches a wide variety of classes in the wildlife and zoology fields including Ornithology, Field Ornithology, Zoology, Mammalogy, Wildlife Management, Conservation of Natural Resources, and Bioethics.
 Dr. Wood’s specialty is Ornithology and he has authored or co-authored 50+ research papers on a wide variety of topics including brood parasitism, stopover ecology of migrant birds, and the ecology of cavity nesting species ranging from Red-cockaded Woodpeckers to Prothonotary Warblers to Tree Swallows, plus whatever his graduate students wish to study.
 Dr. Wood is an avid birder and amateur photographer; he has birded in >30 countries prior to the Covid.

 Photo: Banded Broadbill By Doug Wood

-Owls Of Texoma with Dr. Wayne Meyer
+Owls of Texoma with Dr. Wayne Meyer

 Watch Video Presented August 8, 2020